-- (o) The AEMC must develop and publish guidelines (the last resort planning power guidelines) for or with respect to: - (1) the processes to be followed by the AEMC in exercising the last resort planning power; - (2) [Deleted] - (3) the advice to be provided to the AEMC by AEMO, including the terms of reference for any such advice; - (4) the matters that AEMO and the AEMC may consider in recommending or nominating a person as an appropriate directed party; and - (5) the provision of information to the AEMC in relation to the exercise of the last resort planning power. - (p) The AEMC must develop and publish the last resort planning power guidelines in accordance with the transmission consultation procedures. - (q) The AEMC must develop and publish the first last resort planning power guidelines by 1 January 2008 and there must be such guidelines available at all times after that date.

-(r) The AEMC may from time to time and in accordance with the transmission consultation procedures, amend or replace the last resort planning power guidelines.
+- (o) The AEMC must develop and publish guidelines ('the last resort planning power guidelines') for or with respect to: - (1) the processes to be followed by the AEMC in exercising the last resort planning power; - (2) a request to NEMMCO to appoint a person as an additional member of the Inter-regional Planning Committee as referred to in paragraph (f); - (3) the advice to be provided to the AEMC by the Inter-regional Planning Committee, including the terms of reference for any such advice; - (4) the matters that the Inter-regional Planning Committee and the AEMC may consider in recommending or nominating a person as an appropriate directed party; and - (5) the provision of information to the AEMC in relation to the exercise of the last resort planning power. - (p) The AEMC must develop and publish the last resort planning power guidelines in accordance with the transmission consultation procedures. - (q) The AEMC must develop and publish the first last resort planning power guidelines by 1 January 2008 and there must be such guidelines available at all times after that date. - (r) The AEMC may from time to time and in accordance with the transmission consultation procedures, amend or replace the last resort planning power guidelines.

-5.6.5 [Deleted]
+5.6.5 Annual National Transmission Statement